mpytlik-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/development/modify_hardware_setup.rst

 right camera xacro that the manufacturer provides.

-Additionally, make modifications on the AI side, such as removing the RealSense ros2 node and replacing with a |ROS| of the new camera.
+Additionally, make modifications on the AI side, such as removing the RealSense ros2 node and replacing with a ROS 2 of the new camera.

 The AI publishes the detected pose with: